pantasio/bhelp/README.md

     g <bookmark_name> - Goes (cd) to the directory associated with "bookmark_name" p <bookmark_name> - Prints the directory associated with "bookmark_name" d <bookmark_name> - Deletes the bookmark
-    l                 - Lists all available bookmarks
+    lbs                 - Lists all available bookmarks

 ## Example Usage